haqu/huffman/README.md

     use of a variable-length code table for encoding a source symbol (such as a character in a file) where the variable-length code table has been derived in a particular way based on the estimated probability of occurrence for each possible value of the source symbol.
+The common character is given the shorter bit length, while the rare character is given the longer bit length in order to achieve the purpose of compression without losing any data.
 It was developed by David A. Huffman while he was a Ph.D. student at MIT, and published in the 1952 paper "A Method for the Construction of Minimum-Redundancy Codes".

     $ ./huffman input.txt